 The Raspberries song “Let’s Pretend,” defines the sweet side of Eric Carmen’s melodies and hooks.
 At times, songs like this are what made many critics and fans define the Raspberries as more of a bubble gum band than a serious rock act.
 Still, the song proved to be popular on the charts as it reached the U.S. Billboard Top 40 in 1973.
 It was the third single released from the band’s second album entitled Fresh.
 And just to note, we always thought of and always will define The Raspberries as a serious musical act that released songs that crossed the genres of sweet pop and slick rock and roll.
 In other words, a band that released freaking great songs.

 # 7 – I Don’t Know What I Want

 Yes, I know what your thinking, if you actually listened to the video.
 This is The Who’s “Won’t Get Fooled Again.”
 The band admitted that the album was heavily influenced by The Who.
 Well they didn’t have to tell us that.
 Nonetheless, despite the complete intentional rip off of the Who in the song’s introduction, this song smokes.
 Its pure Raspberries 2.0.
 The band’s final album entitled Starting Over was fueled by the addition of two new members that took the band in a completely different direction that worked fabulously.
 At least on record, because it wound up being their last.

 # 6 – I Saw the Light

-When I first heard this song, I though I was listening to an unreleased track from an early Paul McCartney solo album.
+When I first heard this song, I thought I was listening to an unreleased track from an early Paul McCartney solo album.
 Eric Carmen had an incredible talent for writing gorgeous melodies.
-If he only had a John Lennon by his side to keep him from drifting off too far in to the bubble gum world, who knows what he would have done.
+If he only had a John Lennon by his side to keep him from drifting off too far into the bubble gum world, who knows what he would have done.
 “I Saw The Light,” was issued on their first album entitled Raspberries.

 # 5 – Don’t Want to Say Goodbye